SSU-NC/toiot-lora-sensor-node-driver/ToIoTwithLoRaWAN/README.md

 connecting to them using SPI.
 In particular, the SX1272 and SX1276 families are supported (which should include SX1273, SX1277, SX1278 and SX1279 which only differ in the available frequencies, bandwidths and spreading factors).
-It has been tested with both SX1272 and SX1276 chips, using the Semtech SX1272 evaluation board and the HopeRF RFM92 and RFM95 boards (which supposedly contain an SX1272 and SX1276 chip respectively).
+It has been tested with SX1272, SX1276 and SX1278 chips.

 Some of the supported pre-built board currently available in the market are: